raibisch/Energy2Shelly_ESP/README.md

       - SHRDZM smart meter interface (common in Austria) with UDP unicast data; please enable UDP broadcasts to the IP of the ESP and port 9522 within SHRDZM
   - <code>HTTP</code>
       - a generic HTTP input; enter a query URL in the second parameter field which delivers JSON data and define at least the JSON Path for total power.
 For full details on JSONPath configuration, check the section on MQTT above.<br>
+  - <code>SUNSPEC</code>
+      - generic SUNSPEC register data polling via Modbus TCP; use server for address of Modbus device (e.g. Kostal Smart energy meter), port for Modbus TCP port (usually 502) and Modbus device ID for the unit ID (71 for KSEM)

   ### Here are some sample generic HTTP query paths for common devices:
   - Fronius: <code>http://IP-address/solar_api/v1/GetMeterRealtimeData.cgi?Scope=System</code>